meatyrain/Reservation-App/README.md

 ## Contributing
 Contributions to the Little Lemon Restaurant Reservation App are welcome.
 Please read the contribution guidelines before submitting your contributions.

-## Contact
-For support or any queries, please reach out to [Insert Contact Information Here].